mayabrees/SQL/README.md

 # Maya Brees' SQL Portfolio

 Welcome to my SQL portfolio!
 These are some SQL projects I have written.
-Feel free to look at my work and don't hesitate to reahc out with any questions.
+Feel free to look at my work and don't hesitate to reach out with any questions.

 Contact Info: